Jon Hobbs, Ph.D., President ETI

 Ms. Rees plays a key supportive role in all phases of current evaluation projects, including data collection and processing, developing data visualizations for multiple audiences, and writing report sections.
 Prior to her work at ETI, she worked with various government agencies and conducted research on school voucher programs and municipal election processes.
 In her free time, Ms. Rees enjoys attending music festivals and sporting events.
 She is a diehard Dodgers fan, and can often be found at Dodger Stadium during baseball season.
 Ms. Rees received a Bachelor’s Degree from the University of California, Riverside in History and a Master’s Degree in Public Policy from University of California, Irvine.

 Mr. Fileta has held various roles as a scholar and practitioner in the field of education at both the secondary and post-secondary level.
-He has taught at the K-12 level, and also served as a counselor and educational administrator at several higher education institutions.
-After many years as a practitioner, Fileta shifted his focus to understanding the impact of educational interventions.
-Since 2011 he has been engaged in systematically understanding how people develop within social and educational environments.
+Fileta is passionate about systematically understanding how people develop within social and educational environments.
 He has participated and led program evaluations in the areas of education and social and human services.
-His focus as an evaluator is centered around a collaborative and participatory co-construction of knowledge.
+His approach as an evaluator is centered around a collaborative and participatory co-construction of knowledge.
 He believes that by increasing people's capacity to systematically understand the impact of their programs on the constituents they serve, they can more adequately fill in the gaps and make relevant program improvements.
-Fileta holds a Bachelor of Science from the University of Maryland College Park, Master of Science in College Counseling and Student Development from Azusa Pacific University, Master of Arts in Education from Claremont Graduate University, and is finishing up the final year of his Ph.D. from Claremont Graduate University in Education-Policy, Evaluation, and Reform.
+Fileta holds a Doctorate in Education with a concentration in Policy, Evaluation, and Reform from Claremont Graduate University.
 In his free time Michael likes to relax with his family and go on long and poorly planned adventures.

 Clare Rose, Ed.D., Founder & Board of Directors